Tahiti reed warbler

 The Tahiti reed warbler (Acrocephalus caffer) is a songbird in the genus Acrocephalus.
 It used to be placed in the "Old World warbler" assemblage (Sylviidae), but is now in the newly recognized marsh warbler family Acrocephalidae.
 It is endemic to the island of Tahiti.

 Most taxonomists regard Garrett's reed warbler and the Moorea reed warbler as distinct.
 They used to be considered subspecies.

-As a whole, the Tahiti reed warbler was classified as a vulnerable species by the IUCN.
+As a whole, the Tahiti reed warbler is classified as a vulnerable species by the IUCN.